binomialhq/poly/doc/SPECIFICATION.md

 used to create static indexes of elements.
 Annotations must be valid integers, meaning that leading zeros are removed, if they exist.
 Since other engines do not support zero as an index value, Poly doesn't either, and thus annotations consisting of all zeros constitute a semantic error.
+Annotations are, therefore, one-indexed.

-The annotations do not necessarily dictate order, however, in the sense that the identifiers need not be sorted.
-In fact, the annotations are not processed by Poly, since they are meant for binary encodings.
+The annotations do not necessarily dictate order, in the sense that the identifiers need not be sorted.
+In fact, the annotations are not processed Poly, since they are meant for binary encodings.

-Protobuf, for example, requires these in models, while Thrift also requires them in parameter declarations.
+Protobuf, for example, requires these in model fields, while Thrift also requires them in parameter declarations.
 One requirement that these two implementations share is the fact that assigning an annotation is a permanent action, in the sense that the number becomes reserved.
 Future revisions of the API must not reutilize them, and instead add new ones in case of need, while commenting out the ones that become deprecated.
 For the sake of compatibility, Poly adheres to this principle.

 When annotations appear in lists, specifically Field Lists and Parameter Lists, a mix of annotated and non-annotated entities is not allowed.
 Although such